Survey Junkie Review: Is it A Legit Way to Make Extra Money?

 Again, you can ensure you receive more invites by completing your surveys.
 This will also let you receive better targeted surveys to earn even more.

 To sign up, you just have to submit your name, email, zip code, date of birth, and gender.
-The initial profile survey includes questions about your employment, household income, family size, and children’s ages.
+The initial profile survey includes questions regarding the below personal areas:

 Survey Junkie refers to this data as “sensitive information” that is used internally to communicate with you about surveys and tailor more opportunities toward you.